RTEMS/gnu-mirror-gcc/gcc/config/rs6000/predicates.md

     return false;

   addr = XEXP (inner, 0);

+  /* The LWA instruction uses the DS-form format where the bottom two bits of
+     the offset must be 0.
+The prefixed PLWA does not have this restriction.  */ if (TARGET_PREFIXED_ADDR && addr_validate_p (addr, INSN_FORM_DS, addr_flags))
+    return true;

   if (GET_CODE (addr) == PRE_INC
       || GET_CODE (addr) == PRE_DEC
       || (GET_CODE (addr) == PRE_MODIFY